iov-one/docs/docs/weave/weave-api-spec/03-querying.md

 ## Buckets

-Buckets are the structures that enables accessing and writing to __Key-Value__ database in an organized and controlled manner.
+Buckets are the structures that enable accessing and writing to __Key-Value__ database in an organized and controlled manner.
 Buckets stores the data as well as the indexes, secondary indexes that refer to the data.

 ### Accessing buckets